exis-io/exis-io.github.io/pages/security/Authentication.md

 The process by which new domains are created.
 A new [domain][domain] must ask another domain to become a subdomain by passing it credentials.

+This is a work in progress.

+**Credentials**- a set of identifying information provided by a domain when it attempts to auth.

+Certificates contain at least the following information:

+1. Domain
+2. Superdomain
+3. Expiration
+4. Public Key
+5. Signature

+Certificates should be passed around with their supers, since it removes the need for a lookup mechanism.

+See [security flows][flows] for information on security operation.

 <!-- Reference for TOC -->